 How does it work in practice?
-Let’s say you’ve developed an interesting new feature, and you’ve structured using three commits that build on each other:
+Let’s say you’ve developed an interesting new feature, and you’ve structured it using three commits that build on each other:

-To get your new feature reviews, you send each proposed commit as a single email.
+To get your new feature reviewed, you send each proposed commit as a single email.
 You construct the emails so that later commits in the series look like replies to earlier commits.
 That way, the entire series shows up as a single thread in your email client.
 Other developers review your code by replying to those same emails, using perfectly standard email clients.

 At this point, the author will make changes to their code based on the comments from the reviewers.
 And here is where Rule 4 comes into play — the author doesn’t add new commits to their local branch titled “Edit typos” or “Address comments from Sue”:

 They’ll then email that new snapshot to the same mailing list, just like they did with the original one.

 This process repeats until consensus is reached that the commits are ready to be